drashland/sinco/README.md

 ## Acknowledgements

-- [caspervonb/deno-web](https://github.com/caspervonb/deno-web) - Made it a realisation using Chrome from the CLI could be a possibility
+- [@caspbervonb](https://github.com/caspervonb) - A huge help in getting this project working by helping understand how we can interact with the browser